arpitamangal/arpitamangal/README.md

 * Master of Technology and Bachelor of Technology in Engineering, Indian Institute of Technology Kharagpur

 ### Experience :
-* Data Scientist, Kotak Securities
+* Associate Vice President, Kotak Securities
 * Graduate Analyst, Barclays

 ### Internships & Practicum